 Place the apple pie mixture in a freezer safe bag or container.
 Freeze for up to 3 months.
 Thaw in the refrigerator overnight before using.

-Easy Apple Pie Filling FAQ
+Easy Apple Pie Filling with Corn Starch FAQs

 It is recommended to cook apples before using them to make a pie.
 This helps to give the apples a good texture and brings out the sweetness.